goodfornothing/goodfornothing/README.md

 #### Wordpress

-You can import posts from standard Wordpress eXtended RSS formatted files to the Blog::Posts and Blog::Category models using the following rake task:
+You can import posts from standard Wordpress eXtended RSS formatted files to the Blog::Posts and Conversation::Category models using the following rake task:

-    rake wordpress:import filename
+    rake migrate:wordpress filename

 Images referenced in posts will be downloaded and stored locally, image tags will be updated to reference these local files.